 TaylorMade is one of the biggest names in golf equipment, helped in no small way by the influence that Tiger Woods has had in the design process.

 The MG stands for Milled Grind, and the 2 is the upgrade from the original.

 TaylorMade’s patented Raw Face Technology is one of the most innovative developments in recent years.
 The raw face tends to rust over time while the rest of the face maintains its original finish.
 The rusted portion tends to center the ball nicely and as it wears shows where you predominantly strike the ball.

 When you purchase your brand new MG2 is will have a sealed airtight cover over the face, once removed oxidation starts to take effect.
 The theory is that the rust effect will increase the grip on the ball and thereby the degree of spin that will be generated.

 This is quite a boast considering the groove technology already on the club face.
 Deeper grooves are cut within the existing groove and then further enhanced with laser-cut grooving in between.
 These new ZTP 17 grooves have a steeper sidewall and sharper edges.

 To eliminate the inconsistency of hand grind finishing of the club, TaylorMade has perfected the machine grind to ensure that each club has consistent performance and interaction with the turf, with great feel and feedback.

-The weight has been redistributed giving a thick-thin effect to the wedge and enabling the optimum location for the C of G. What is known as a TPU insert has been placed in the back cavity of the club, designed to absorb vibration on impact.
+The weight has been redistributed giving a thick-thin effect to the wedge and enabling the optimum location for the center of gravity.
+What is known as a TPU insert has been placed in the back cavity of the club, designed to absorb vibration on impact.
 This further enhances the feel and performance of the wedge.

 The Wilson Harmonized wedge has a classic blade shape with a high polish finish and looks perfect in your bag.
 Although the groove-in-groove technology is not featured, the grooves are still aggressive and really grip the ball.
 The club is very versatile and displays great backspin and ball stopping ability.